LeonardoCardoso/mvn-repo/README.md

 &bull; [Animated Expanding ListView](https://github.com/LeonardoCardoso/Animated-Expanding-ListView "Animated Expanding ListView provides a fancy animation on expanding or collapsing the content of a listview item.").
 Usage: 'com.leocardz:aelv:1.1@aar'

 &bull; [Pix Color Analyzer](https://github.com/LeonardoCardoso/Pix-Color-Analyzer "Library with the aim to analyze the pixel colors of an ARGB image.").
 Usage: 'com.leocardz:pca:1.0'

+&bull; [Parse.com](https://http://parse.com/ "As they don't have Maven/Gradle support").
+Usage: 'com.leocardz:parse:1.9.2' (You also need to add 'com.parse.bolts:bolts-android:1.+', which is already in jcenter())

 ## License: